 How long will it take to receive a decision on my application?

-How soon after applying will I receive my CAQ?
+How soon after applying will I receive my CAQ for Quebec?

 Once you’ve been admitted to your university, you can start your CAQ application process right away.
 Immigration Quebec tries to process applications within 20 business days.